 - Free online access to your FICO® score

 How the Barclaycard Arrival® Plus World Elite Mastercard® was different

 - Enjoy 60,000 bonus miles after spending $5,000 on purchases in the first 90 days.

 - 5% of your miles back every time you redeemed your miles.

 - No credit for the Global Entry application fee.

 - No access to Mastercard® Airport Experiences provided by Lounge Key.

 - No transfer of miles to airline loyalty programs.

 Compare it with the Citi ThankYou® Premier Card

-The Citi ThankYou® Premier Card starts out with Earn 50,000 bonus ThankYou® Points after you spend $4,000 in purchases within the first 3 months of account opening for new cardmembers.
+This offer and/or promotion may have since changed, expired, or is no longer available.
+The Citi ThankYou® Premier Card lets you Earn 60,000 bonus ThankYou® Points after you spend $4,000 in purchases within the first 3 months of account opening for new cardmembers.
 Once you spend the required amount, you can redeem the bonus, worth $625, for airfare on any airline, with no blackout dates, when you book through the ThankYou® Travel Center.
 It can also be used for $500 in gift cards redeemed from the ThankYou® Rewards collection.